 Prime’s 18-week immersive User Experience Design program was crafted to help people with interests in design, organization and technology build the foundational skills to start a career in user experience.
 Prime worked hand-in-hand with industry employers to ensure that graduates are ready for the challenges of building complex experiences that are valuable for businesses and resonate with users.

-Average starting salary of Prime graduates.
+Average starting salary of program graduates.

-Completion rate of students in Prime classrooms.
+Completion rate of students in the classroom.

 Number of MN companies with Prime grads on their teams.

 Average student wage increase after placement.